- Elementary & Early Childhood Ed.

 - International Field Experiences

 - Teacher Resource & Activity Center (TRAC)

 - Prospective Students

 - Faculty & Staff

 EDS - Teacher Leadership

 Educational Specialist (Ed.S.)

 Teacher Leadership – (New PSC Field)

-Admission deadline: April 15 for Summer consideration - ALL documents must be submitted by deadline date
+Admission deadline: July 1 for Fall consideration - ALL documents must be submitted by deadline date

 In addition to earning advanced degrees in discipline areas, the GaPSC has identified three fields for educators to upgrade their certification; teacher leadership is one such area.
 The purpose of the Teacher Leadership Program standards is to prepare classroom teachers to develop as leaders in their schools and school systems resulting in a Service (S) certificate in Teacher Leadership.